semgrep/semgrep-docs/docs/deployment/connect-scm.md

 ### Bitbucket Cloud

 1. Sign in to Semgrep AppSec Platform.
+1. On the sidebar, click the account name to open the drop-down menu.
-1. On the sidebar, click **the organization account** you want to make a connection for.
+1. Using the drop-down menu, select the account you want to make a connection for.
 1. Go to **Settings** > **Source Code Managers**, and click **Add Bitbucket Cloud**.
 ![Source code manager tab](/img/source-code-manager.png#md-width)
 1. In the **Connect your Bitbucket Workspace** dialog box, provide: